hanabi/hanabi.github.io/Beginner.md

-# Beginners Guide for the Hyphen-ated Group
+# Beginner Guide for the Hyphen-ated Group

 * Are you looking to start playing Hanabi with the Hyphen-ated group?
 Fantastic - we are always looking to welcome new players.
 Take 15 minutes and go over this guide so that you can get up to speed with the basics.
 * Alternatively, are you looking to learn some solid fundamental strategies to use to play Hanabi with your own group of friends?
 Feel free to adopt these strategies.